Facts and figures

 At the same time, you’ll engage with vital social dimensions such as human rights, gender in global politics, and the role of NGOs in driving policy change and promoting social justice worldwide.

-By the end of this course, you’ll have developed a nuanced understanding of the ethical, economic, and political dimensions shaping our world—and be better equipped to think critically about your role in today’s global society.
+By the end of this course, you’ll have developed a nuanced understanding of the ethical, economic, and political dimensions shaping our world—and be better equipped to think critically about your leadership role in today’s global society.

 Learning materials